Robert M. Strozier

 Strozier was born July 20, 1906, in McRae, Georgia and graduated from high school in Moultrie, Georgia.

 He received a bachelor's and a master's degree from Emory University in 1930 and began his educational career on the faculty of Georgia College for Men at Tifton and was later on the faculties of West Georgia College and the University of Georgia.

-Strozier did postgraduate work at the Sorbonne and at the University of Chicago, where he was awarded a Ph.D. in 1945.
+Strozier did postgraduate work at the Sorbonne and at the University of Chicago, where he was awarded a PhD in 1945.

 In 1936 he married Margaret Burnett.
 They had three children.

-Following 1945, Strozier served as professor of romance languages and Dean of Students at the University of Chicago.
+Following 1945, Strozier served as professor of romance languages and dean of students at the University of Chicago.

 While Dean at the University of Chicago, Strozier was a member of the advisory council of the National Student Association.

 On June 27, 1957, Strozier was nominated for the presidency of Florida State University.